-Area Bio Pure 14
+Area Laboratories Bio Pure

 Creating Safe Spaces: Prioritising Laboratory Safety Through Design